Martin’s Potato Bread Route For Sale – Riverview, Florida

 To summarize, you will start your day by picking up your bread order from the warehouse and then proceed to deliver product to existing accounts that include grocery stores and cash accounts usually starting in the morning hours.
 Your responsibilities will include the following: evaluating and creating an order of product needed for the shelf, pull the order from your inventory, receive the order through the back door, and then fill the order to the shelf.

 What are the current average sales and gross income for this route?

-This route currently receives an average of 24% of its net weekly sales (gross sales, minus returns) $4,358 or $1,046 per week.
+This route currently has net weekly sales (gross sales, minus returns) of $3,760, for an average of $902 per week.